 I haven’t cried during the opening sequence of a video game since The Last Of Us; until Ori came along and stomped on my heart, that is.

 This breathtaking masterpiece transcends the medium and offers one of the best pieces of evidence towards the ‘games as art’ debate.
-The beautifully vibrant hand-drawn Pixar art, the varied, colourful, dramatic soundtrack that offers nearly every emotion on the spectrum.
+The beautifully vibrant hand-drawn Pixar art, the varied, colorful, dramatic soundtrack that offers nearly every emotion on the spectrum.
 Or how about the terrific story or the old-school gameplay that shows Metroid and Castlevania how it is done?
 What about the nearly flawless platforming segments and unique take on 2D combat?

 Everything about this game is memorable and inspired, and it is not only one of the best games this year but one of the best pieces of art I’ve ever experienced.
 It has an emotional weight to it that many games fail to have and it is a game that will make you think about it well after it is done.